Kong/docs.konghq.com/app/_hub/kong-inc/ai-proxy/_changelog.md

 ### {{site.base_gateway}} 3.6.x

-* Introduced the *AI Proxy* plugin, which can mediate request and response formats, and authentication, between users and a number of supported Large Language Model AI services and models.
+* Introduced the AI Proxy plugin, which can mediate request and response formats, as well as authentication between users.
+This plugin supports a variety of Large Language Model (LLM) AI services.